Solinea/kubernetes-elasticsearch-cluster/README.md

-# gsk-search
+# elasticsearch

-**gsk-search** consists of Kubernetes service definition files that can be use to create an Elasticsearch cluster on the Google Cloud and other Kubernetes cloud platforms.
-The **gsk-search** service is exposed only to other cloud platform cluster nodes, but it does publicly expose a Kibana UI service - **gsk-kibana** - which can be used to explore the data in the Elasticsearch cluster.
+**elasticsearch** consists of Kubernetes service definition files that can be use to create an Elasticsearch cluster on the Google Cloud and other Kubernetes cloud platforms.
+The **elasticsearch** service is exposed only to other cloud platform cluster nodes, but it does publicly expose a Kibana UI service - **gsk-kibana** - which can be used to explore the data in the Elasticsearch cluster.

 **NOTE**: This repo is actually a clone of the [kubernetes-elasticsearch-cluster](#kec) described in a subsequent section.
 The Kibana Docker image and K8 services files are not part of this original repo and have been added here.
 These files should probably live elsewhere.

 ## Build and Deploy Images

 1. Check out the [docker-elasticsearch-kubernetes](https://github.com/Solinea/docker-elasticsearch-kubernetes) repo.

 2. cd to your *docker-elasticsearch-kubernetes* directory, then build an Elasticsearch Docker image and push it to Google Cloud Platform by running these commands in your repo directory, changing the PROJECT_ID to your GKE project.

    ```
    docker build -t gcr.io/PROJECT_ID/elasticsearch-k8:latest .
    gcloud docker push gcr.io/PROJECT_ID/elasticsearch-k8:latest
    ```

 3. cd to your *kubernetes-elasticsearch-cluster* directory, then replace the ```containers.image``` fields in *es-client-rc.yaml*, *es-master-rc.yaml*, and *es-data-rc.yaml* to the name of the image you created in the previous step or set it to the official name of the production Solinea image.
 4. Build a Kibana Docker image and push it to Google Cloud Platform.
 Run these commands in the *kibana-image* directory, again changing the PROJECT_ID to your GKE project:

    ```
    cd kibana-image